Here are just a few of the many ways in which you can be engaged in the work of transformation here at St. Paul’s.

 Throughout the year St. Paul’s partners with Bountiful Harvest Food Bank in providing non-perishable food items for those in need.
 Through our “Fill-a-bag.
-Feed-a-Family” program during the summer months St. Paul’s, in 2018, donated over 1200 pounds of food for children and families in need of food.
+Feed-a-Family” program and donations received at our Music @ the AMP events, St. Paul’s is able to donate food for children and families in need.

 Bountiful Harvest, in support of and in collaboration with human services agencies, area food banks and feeding America organizations, provides surplus, donated and low cost food and personal care items to people-in-need in Livingston County.

 “Ensuring no one goes hungry.”
 Fish and Loaves free dinners take place at various times throughout the church year.
 Each Sunday different area churches including St. Paul’s offer a hot meal to anyone in the community starting at 5:00 p.m.
 Guests are invited to enjoy a free meal and fellowship.
 To volunteer to help with Fish & Loaves at St. Paul’s please contact the parish office or Phil Smith the F&L Coordinator.